 DemandSense Revenue Attribution connects your LinkedIn paid ads and organic activity directly to your CRM deals in HubSpot or Salesforce.
 It shows you exactly which accounts your LinkedIn efforts influenced, how much pipeline and closed-won revenue they generated, which campaigns performed best, and the complete buyer journey from first touch to deal close.

 The module has five tabs: Overview, Accounts, Campaigns, Journeys, and Settings.
-All tabs except Settings share the same top filter bar (Reporting Period, Lookback window, Account Status, Engagement Level, and Campaigns), so you can slice the data consistently across the entire feature.
+All tabs except Settings share the same top filter bar where users can define the Reporting Period and Lookback Window, allowing attribution analysis across different time ranges.
+Additional filters such as Account Status, Campaign, and other segmentation controls enable users to narrow the analysis to specific subsets of influenced accounts.

 Overview Tab – Quick Executive Summary #